otakusaikou/Landslide_Toolbox/README.md

 ***
 ####2014-09-14 11:28
 + 1. Export, Analysis, Merge, Zonal Split: Delete attribute 'project'.
 + 2. Toolbox: Add message dialog to prompt users if they trying to terminate the toolbox while other subprocess still running.
 + 3. All: Logo in help dialog has been changed.

 ***
 ####2014-09-15 22:12
 + 1. Toolbox: Bug in message dialog fixed.
 + 2. All: Version Up.

 ***
 ####2014-09-17 10:40
 + 1. Analysis: Bug in recalculation of main direction and length width ratio has been fixed.

 ***
 ####2014-09-24 14:44
 + 1. Toolbox: Bug in termination of subprocess has been fixed.

+***
+####2015-09-15 10:09
++ 1. Analysis:
+  + Add new sel files.
+  + Fix the bug caused by the lambda2 having zero value.